iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 ### Alias Output

-The [Alias Output](https://github.com/lzpap/tips/blob/master/tips/TIP-0018/tip-0018.md#alias-output) is a specific implementation of the UTXO state machine.
-It includes specific properties including:
+The [Alias Output](https://github.com/lzpap/tips/blob/master/tips/TIP-0018/tip-0018.md#alias-output) is a specific implementation of the [UTXO state machine](https://github.com/lzpap/tips/blob/master/tips/TIP-0018/tip-0018.md#chain-constraint-in-utxo).
+Some of its relevant properties are:

 * **Amount**: the amount of IOTA coins held by the output.
-* **Alias ID**: 32 Byte Array, a unique identifier of the alias, which is the BLAKE2b-256 hash of the Output ID that created it.
+* **Alias ID**: 32 byte array, a unique identifier of the alias, which is the BLAKE2b-256 hash of the Output ID that created it.
 * **State Index**: A counter that must increase by 1 every time the alias is state transitioned.
 * **State Metadata**: Metadata that can only be changed by the state controller.
 A leading uint16 denotes its length.